 2 The Local Plan will need to be continually reviewed and revised and successive annual monitoring reports, with their evolving monitoring mechanisms, will be the main way of assessing Local Plan performance and effects.
 Local Plans are required to promote sustainable development with due regard to environmental, economic, natural resource and social matters.
-Development Frameworks are also about the spatial effects of development and how this can be harnessed by the plans and aspirations of stakeholders and communities.
+Local Plans are also about the spatial effects of development and how this can be harnessed by the plans and aspirations of stakeholders and communities.
 However, it should be recognised that it will take considerable time and resources to establish a proficient "sustainable spatial planning" monitoring framework.

-3 The separate requirement to undertake Sustainability Appraisal of Local Development Documents (itself incorporating the requirements of the Strategic Environmental Assessment Directive) also requires monitoring of the Local Plans significant environmental, social and economic effects.
+3 The separate requirement to undertake Sustainability Appraisal of Local Development Documents (itself incorporating the requirements of the Strategic Environmental Assessment Directive) also requires monitoring of the Local Plan's significant environmental, social and economic effects.
 For sake of efficiency and to maximise mutual benefits this monitoring should be undertaken together with Local Plan monitoring.

-4 This Annual Monitoring Report covers the 2018/19 financial year and covers the annual process of:

-- Reviewing progress in preparing Local Plan documents against their timetables published in the Local Development Scheme - Assessing the extent to which Local Plan policies are being implemented - Looking at what action needs to be taken when policies are not being implemented - Examining whether policies are having their intended effects, particularly in achieving sustainable development - Identifying policies needing to be changed or replaced - Reporting the findings of Sustainability Appraisal Monitoring - Ensuring alignment with corporate priorities
+- 4 This Annual Monitoring Report covers the 2019/20 financial year and the annual process of: - Reviewing progress in preparing Local Plan documents against their timetables published in the Local Development Scheme. - Assessing the extent to which Local Plan policies are being implemented. - Looking at what action needs to be taken when policies are not being implemented. - Examining whether policies are having their intended effects, particularly in achieving sustainable development. - Identifying policies needing to be changed or replaced. - Reporting the findings of Sustainability Appraisal Monitoring. - Ensuring alignment with corporate priorities.

-Local Development Scheme Progress
+Local Development Scheme

 5 The Local Plan is made up of a portfolio of local development documents.
-These include Development Plan Documents (DPDs) that are subject to independent examination and, when adopted, will form Rotherham's statutory development plan.
-Others will be supporting Supplementary Planning Documents together with the Local Development Scheme (the project plan and programme) and Statement of Community Involvement (the public participation strategy) for the Local Plan process.
+These include Development Plan Documents (DPDs) that are subject to independent examination which, when adopted, form Rotherham's statutory development plan.
+Others are supporting Supplementary Planning Documents together with the Local Development Scheme (the project plan and programme) and Statement of Community Involvement (the public participation strategy) for the Local Plan process.

-6 The first document to be prepared was the Local Development Scheme (LDS) setting out the programme and details of the first round of Local Plan documents.
-It was last updated and approved in July 2015.
-This confirms the programme of DPDs as follows:
+6 The Local Development Scheme (LDS) sets out the programme and details for the Local Plan.
+It was last updated and approved in January 2020.
+This confirms the current programme of DPDs as follows: